rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 1. different starting times due to the discharge threshold at which the autosamplers were triggered,
 2. different lengths  and
-3. differences in phase that yield different positions of the discharge peak and of concentration data points relative to the hydrograph.
+3. differences in phase that yield different temporal localization of the discharge peak.

 To align time series, we use the path associated to DTW.
 This matching path can be viewed as the optimal way to perform point-wise